TalanWeeks/fs-journal/src/reflections/wk2/01-vars-js.md

 ## What is Hoisting ?

 * Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 The code runs 2 times the first is to define things throughout the code so that it can be used the second time around and have values set to it.
-If the code didn't do this then it wouldnt run funcitons that are called before they are defined
+If the code didn't do this then it wouldn't run functions that are called before they are defined

 ## In what cases might you use let vs const vs var?